Polymer Render Cost

 Polymer render is typically quicker to cure than traditional sand or cement render, so you can expect this to be complete within a few days, rather than weeks.

-Cost Factors for Polymer Rendering
+Factors That Impact Polymer Rendering Costs

 More factors impact the cost of polymer rendering further to the supply and labour charges - there are a few decisions you can make along the way that can impact your project’s fee, which we’ll look into now.